Rebin

 dotnet add package AspNetCore.HealthChecks.Uris --version 5.0.1

-We have to register the Health Checks services to the Dependency Injection (DI) Container in the ConfigureService method for each (WebApp_1, WebApp_2) (startup.cs)
+Now we have to register the Health Checks services to the Dependency Injection (DI) Container in the ConfigureService method for each (WebApp_1, WebApp_2) in the (startup.cs) file.

 public void ConfigureServices(IServiceCollection services)